dansmyers/AI/3-Local_Search/Notes/2-Simulated_Annealing.md

 ```
 else if random() < exp(delta / a) {
 ```
 This line calculates a probability of accepting the move using the exponential function, `exp(delta / a)`.

-If `delta` is negative - that is, the neighbor is worse than the current state - then the probability of accepting the move decreases exponentially as `delta` increases.
+Note that the function *e*<sup>-*x*</sup> < 1 when *x* > 0, so as the `delta` becomes more negative the function result decays towards 0.
+Therefore, if `delta` is negative - that is, the neighbor is worse than the current state - then the probability of accepting the move decreases exponentially as the gap increases.
 This has the following effects:

 - Moves that are worse than but close to the current state are easier to accept than moves that are significantly worse
 - If `a` is large, then the numerator is close to 0, which makes the exponential close to 1 and makes all moves easier to accept